Trump envoy confirms that Hamas has agreed to release the last living US hostage in Gaza

 Feldman went missing, along with five other Israeli soldiers, in a battle with Syrian forces in the Lebanese town of Sultan Yaaqoub.

-Magdy reported from Cairo.
-Associated Press writers Bassem Mroue in Beirut, Melanie Lidman in Tel Aviv, Israel, and Zeke Miller in Washington contributed to this report.
+Magdy reported from Cairo and Miller from Washington.
+Associated Press writers Bassem Mroue in Beirut, Melanie Lidman in Tel Aviv, Israel, and Darlene Superville in Washington contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war